1 Introducing Zig

 The ìnit command also creates two additional files in our working directory: build.zig and build.zig.zon.
 The first file (build.zig) represents a build script written in Zig.
 This script is executed when you call the build command from the zig compiler.
 In other words, this file contain Zig code that executes the necessary steps to build the entire project.

-In general, low-level languages normally use a compiler to build your source code into binary executables or binary libraries.
+Low-level languages normally use a compiler to build your source code into binary executables or binary libraries.
 Nevertheless, this process of compiling your source code and building binary executables or binary libraries from it, became a real challenge in the programming world, once the projects became bigger and bigger.
 As a result, programmers created “build systems”, which are a second set of tools designed to make this process of compiling and building complex projects, easier.

 Examples of build systems are CMake, GNU Make, GNU Autoconf and Ninja, which are used to build complex C and C++ projects.
 With these systems, you can write scripts, which are called “build scripts”.
 They simply are scripts that describes the necessary steps to compile/build your project.